 - The Master of Arts in Addiction Studies is accredited by the National Addiction Studies Accreditation Committee (NASAC).

-- The Master’s program in Speech-Language Pathology at Monmouth University is a candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association.
-This is a “pre-accreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of five years.
+- The master’s program in Speech-Language Pathology at Monmouth University is a candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.

 - The Physician Assistant program has been granted Accreditation-Probation status by ARC-PA.